Caleydo/caleydo-doc/data.md

 **Data Scale** In some cases, it can be beneficial to use a logarithmic scale instead of a linear scale.
 You can choose to use a logarithmic scale for the visualizations in Caleydo by specifying one of the provides logarithms (log2 is the most common choice for gene expression data).

 **Data Clipping** You can choose to clip the data at a specified maximum or minimum.
 This can make sense to counter-balance for outliers, which would otherwise use up much of your scale.
-Data points greater than the clipped value are shown as being of the clipping threshold.

 **Data Center** A data center can be set to define a neutral center point of the data.
 If set, the value range of the dataset is assumed to be equal in positive and negative direction from the center point.
 So, for a dataset whose values range from -0.3 to 0.5 with a data center of 0, the value range will be set to -0.5 to 0.5.